-Subject to any provisions regarding waiting lists in Kent County Council's coordinated admission scheme, Wilmington Academy will operate a waiting list, until 31st December 2022.
+Subject to any provisions regarding waiting lists in Kent County Council's coordinated admission scheme, Wilmington Academy will operate a waiting list, until 31st December 2023.
 Where in any year the Academy receives more applications for places than there are places available, a waiting list will operate.
-This will be maintained by Wilmington Academy list, following an unsuccessful application.
+This will be maintained by Wilmington Academy and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
 A child's position on the waiting list will be determined solely in accordance with the oversubscription criteria set out in paragraph 3a -3e above.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.

-4. Arrangements for admission to Post-16 Provision
+4. Arrangements for admission to Post 16 Provision

-Wilmington Academy will publish specific criteria in relation to minimum entrance requirements for the Sixth Form and for the range of courses available based upon GCSE grades or other measures of prior attainment.
-These criteria are the same for internal and external transfers.
-All internal applicants who meet the criteria will be admitted to the Sixth Form, even if this number is greater than the planned admissions number.
-The academic entry criteria will be published in the autumn immediately preceding the year of admissions (that is September 2023) for September 2024 admissions.
-The criteria will be included within the Academy's prospectus and within the local authority composite admission prospectus.
+Wilmington Academy will publish specific criteria in relation to minimum entrance requirements for Post 16 and for the range of courses available based upon GCSE grades or other measures of prior attainment, conduct and behaviour.
+Conduct and behaviour will be garnered from relevant academic references.
+These criteria are the same for internal and external applicants.
+The academic entry criteria will be published in the autumn immediately preceding the year of admissions (September 2024) for September 2025 admissions.
+The criteria will be included within the Post 16 prospectus and the Academy's website.